YongURI/FFT_QINLING_VPVS/README.md

 StationInformation.lst:
   the location information of the seismic stations used in our study;

-/TravleTime:
+/TravleTime_P:
+  the P-wave travel time residual measurements after crustal correction;

+/TravleTime_S:
-  the travel time residual measurements after crustal correction;
+  the S-wave travel time residual measurements after crustal correction;

 dVp.nc:
   the Vp perturbation model